aerialasf/EML.lua/README.md

     firstonly = true,
 }
-local EML = require(game.ServerStorage.EML)  -- Example of how to load the library EML:Init()  -- Initialize EML with custom settings & set movesets
+local EML = require(game.ServerStorage.EML)  -- Example of how to load the library

+local moveset = EML:Create() -- How to make a moveset moveset:Set("Move1", { -- How to set a property
+    "AnimationId",
+    {}, -- Animation details
+    function() EML:DebugPrint("Wow!") end, -- Animation callback
+    "Move1", -- Move name
+})

+EML:Init()  -- Initialize EML with custom settings & set movesets
 ```